-- (a) As a practice, the computation of the remuneration for the staff of the Project is being done by the National Water Supply and Drainage Board and 20 per cent of overhead is charged from the Project even though the Project had recruited adequate staff for its administration works.
-The overhead charges amounting to Rs.77.11 million had been recovered by the National Water Supply and Drainage Board up to 31 December 2014. - (b) A sum of Rs.
-2.31 million had been paid by the Project up to 31 December 2014 for a land obtained from the Divisional Secretariat of Kollonnawa on lease basis for construction of a water tower and an office building in Gothatuwa area.
-However, action had not been taken by the Project to enter in to a lease agreement with the Divisional Secretary.
+As a practice, the computation of the remuneration for the staff of the Project is being done by the National Water Supply and Drainage Board and 20 per cent of overhead is charged from the Project even though the Project possessed adequate staff for its administration works.
+The overhead charges amounting to Rs.73.37 million had been recovered by the National Water Supply and Drainage Board up to 31 December 2013.